oddbird/oddsite/content/2017/06/13/susy-spread.rst

 Spread describes the same concept as it relates to internal grid-spanning elements.
 In most systems,
-including the new CSS Grid module, all spans are ``narrow`` – meaning they only span intermediate gutters.
+including the new `CSS Grid module`_, all spans are ``narrow`` – meaning they only span intermediate gutters.

+.. _CSS Grid module: /2016/09/19/css-grid-layout/

 .. image:: /static/images/blog/2017/spread/span-narrow.jpg
    :alt: spread: narrow